Redawt/f4-frost-guide/initialsetup.md

   2. Find **Fallout 4**{: .hili} in the list and select **Install**
   3. Select **Next**{: .hili} then wait for the install to finish

+Make sure to install the English version of Fallout 4 for maximum immersion.
+If you do not use the English version, the intro video which is shown when starting a new game might not have audio.